Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 File: main.dart

 We created a method called getCards of type future.
-In this method, we first said that we will request a get to our Url address.
+In this method, we first said that we would request a get to our URL address.
 There are String statements in our request.
-We specified that we will take the body part of the string expression that comes with Json.decode and assign it to the variable named responseBody.
+We specified that we would take the body part of the string expression that comes with “json.decode” and assign it to the variable named “responseBody”.
 So we converted the body part of the incoming String expression to the JSON object.

 We used the Yugioh.from JSON method to create a Yugioh object from the JSON object.
 This method allows us to create an object from the Yugioh class using the incoming JSON object.